What are Great Treatment to Options to Fix Gaps Between Teeth?

 Can I fix the gap between my teeth at home?

 It is possible to find companies on the internet selling orthodontic rubber bands or other elastic materials to people to close gaps between the teeth.
 It is not a good idea to try this approach.
-Orthodontists are highly trained specialists who use scientifically tested methods to move the teeth into proper alignment.
+Orthodontists use scientifically tested methods to move the teeth into proper alignment.
 Moving teeth too quickly or exerting sudden force against the teeth can damage them.
-It is best to seek professional dental care if you want to fix the gaps in your teeth.
+It is a good idea to seek professional dental care if you want to fix the gaps in your teeth.
 There are multiple ways to treat this concern and your dentist will be able to explain all of your options with you.

 How much does it cost to fix gaps between the teeth?